JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-02-introduction.md

 ## Audience

 This best practice document is part of the Nutanix Solutions Library.
 We wrote it for architects and administrators responsible for configuring CVAD on AHV with Nutanix Flow Network Security.
-Readers of this document should already be familiar with Nutanix AHV, Prism Central, Networking Basics, and Citrix.
+Readers of this document should already be familiar with Nutanix AHV, Prism Central, Networking Basics, and Citrix Virtual Apps and Desktops.

 ## Purpose

-In this document we describe how to use Nutanix Flow Network Security to design a set of categories and security policies for a CVAD environment running on Nutanix AHV, including the infrastructure and desktop VMs.
+In this document we describe how to use Nutanix Flow Network Security to design a set of categories and security policies for a CVAD environment running on Nutanix AHV, including the infrastructure and Worker VMs.
 We cover the following subjects:

 - Nutanix Cloud Platform Overview.
 - Nutanix Flow Network Security Overview.
 - Design concepts for Nutanix Flow Network Security.
 - Implementing Nutanix Flow Network Security.
 - Monitoring Nutanix Flow Network Security.
-- ******How to configure Flow for Citrix Virtual Apps and Desktops.
+- Enforcing Nutanix Flow Network Security.
+- Auditing Nutanix Flow Network Security.
+- Conclusion.
-- ******Logging and auditing.
+- Appendix.

 Unless otherwise stated, the solution described in this document is valid on all supported AOS releases.